deepaksood619/deepaksood619.github.io/docs/technologies/apache/apache-spark/07-joins.md

 ## Sort Merge Joins

-When Spark translates an operation in the execution plan as a Sort Merge Join it enables an all-to-all communication strategy among the nodes: the Driver Node will orchestrate the Executors, each of which will hold a particular set of joining keys.Before running the actual operation, the partitions are first sorted(this operation is obviously heavy itself).
-As you can imagine this kind of strategy can be expensive: nodes need to use the network to share data;note that Sort Merge Joins tend to minimize data movements in the cluster, especially compared to Shuffle Hash Joins.
+When Spark translates an operation in the execution plan as a Sort Merge Join it enables an all-to-all communication strategy among the nodes: the Driver Node will orchestrate the Executors, each of which will hold a particular set of joining keys.
+Before running the actual operation, the partitions are first sorted (this operation is obviously heavy itself).
+As you can imagine this kind of strategy can be expensive: nodes need to use the network to share data; note that Sort Merge Joins tend to minimize data movements in the cluster, especially compared to Shuffle Hash Joins.

 ![image](../../../media/Technologies-Apache-Joins-image1.jpg)